renner0e/bluefin-wallpapers-plasma/README.md

 You will get a wallpaper that changes the lighting dynamically depending on your time.

-These files are worthless for you if you don't have this plugin.
+**These files are all worthless for you if you don't have this plugin made for KDE Plasma.**

 ## How to use